Andeasw/Acme-DNS/README.md

 # FreeBSD: pkg install curl openssl socat
 ```

+#### ClouDNS Authentication Issues
+- Ensure you're using the correct Auth ID type (Sub-Auth ID vs Regular Auth ID)
+- Verify your Auth Password is correct
+- Check that the sub-user has proper permissions for the domain zone

 ## License
 This project is open-source.
 Feel free to use, modify, and distribute as needed.

 ## Support
 For issues and feature requests, please open an issue on the GitHub repository.